yt-project/yt/doc/source/visualizing/volume_rendering.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If your images appear to be too dark, you can try using the ``sigma_clip`` keyword in the :meth:`~yt.visualization.volume_rendering.scene.Scene.render` or :func:`~yt.visualization.volume_rendering.volume_rendering.volume_render` functions.
+If your images appear to be too dark, you can try using the ``sigma_clip`` keyword in the :meth:`~yt.visualization.volume_rendering.scene.Scene.save` or :func:`~yt.visualization.volume_rendering.volume_rendering.volume_render` functions.
 Because the brightness range in an image is scaled to match the range of emissivity values of underlying rendering, if you have a few really high-emissivity points, they will scale the rest of your image to be quite dark.  ``sigma_clip = N`` can address this by removing values that are more than ``N`` standard deviations brighter than the mean of your image.